nmanley73/Project-Fundamentals/README.md

 The goal of the project is to display linear regression on a dataset provided.
 The dataset contains the real world data of wind speed versus Power output.
 The plot of the data shows there is a definite relationship between the two variables.
 This makes the drawing on a straight line throiugh linear regression very straightforward.
 In the project i hope to explain how the concepts of linear regression, discuss other regression models and compare them to linear regression, explain the regression in this project and analyse its accuracy.

 ## Technologies and Python libraries used
+The following applications and Python libraries were used in the creation of this project:
 - Jupyter
 - Git hub
 - Python